 An industrial mixer can be defined as any piece of bulk processing equipment designed to mix or blend heterogeneous materials to form a homogeneous end-product.
-Industrial mixing machines are found in processing and manufacturing facilities all over the world and are often used to mix foods, chemicals, pharmaceuticals, household products, plastics, and minerals.
+Industrial mixing machines are found in processing and manufacturing facilities all over the world and are often used to mix foods, chemicals, pharmaceuticals, pesticides, household products, plastics, and minerals.

 There are many types of industrial blenders and mixers, and different products require different mixing techniques.
 Depending on the bulk ingredients to be mixed, industrial mixing may be performed at a wide range of different processing temperatures and operating pressures.
 Mixing equipment is typically engineered with blades and motors specifically designed to carry out particular handling mechanisms.
 Common examples of different processing methods include blending dry powders, mixing high-viscosity pastes, homogenizing, emulsifying, agglomeration, or reducing particle size.

 Some of the most common types of industrial mixing machines for powder processing include:

 Industrial mixing covers a wide range of handling mechanisms, and so industrial mixer manufacturers must be highly knowledgeable and have extensive experience testing many kinds of equipment and products in order to be able to recommend the optimal industrial mixing machine for any particular application.

 For several decades, amixon® has been engineering and piloting custom industrial powder mixers for use in diverse market segments.
 Our experience has shown that, while industrial mixers may vary widely depending on the product and application, high-quality industrial mixing equipment will always have the following characteristics in common: